Will Information Sheet

 If you have children under the age of 18 then you should appoint guardians to care for them in the instance that both you and your spouse/partner have passed away.

-It is not compulsory that you set out your funerals wishes in your Will however if you have a preference over cremation or burial or any detailed requests we recommend listing them.
+It is not compulsory that you set out your funeral wishes in your Will however if you have a preference over cremation or burial or any detailed requests we recommend listing them.

 You may also wish to leave a donation to charity.
 Charitable donations are exempt from inheritance tax and so can be a useful tool in reducing the amount of tax to pay if you have a taxable estate.

-This section of the forms gives you space to consider who you would like to benefit from the residue of your estate and in what proportions.
+This section of the form gives you space to consider who you would like to benefit from the residue of your estate and in what proportions.